jaspector

 Mondays, Wednesdays, and Fridays only.
 No inspections available on City Hall holidays.

-Typical inspection sequence: The city publicly confirms required inspections through SafeBuilt and separate trade permits for electrical, plumbing, heating, ventilating, or air conditioning.
+Typical sequence: The city publicly confirms required inspections through SafeBuilt and separate trade permits for electrical, plumbing, heating, ventilating, or air conditioning.
 A full city-published inspection sequence was not found in the reviewed materials.

-Do I need a building permit in Somerville, TX?
+01 Do I need a building permit in Somerville, TX?

 The city fee schedule states permits are required for new construction, including placement of manufactured homes and certain accessory buildings, alterations or additions to existing buildings or structures, demolitions, and relocation of buildings.
 The city states permits are not required for ordinary repairs or minor work as defined in the adopted codes.

-How much does a building permit cost in Somerville, TX?
+02 How much does a building permit cost in Somerville, TX?

+Building permit fees in Somerville, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25.00.
 Fees are calculated as: Somerville uses a mixed fee model.
 Residential fees are flat or square-foot based depending on project type, with a separate base fee and inspection fee.
 Commercial work uses both project-type fees and valuation-based plan review fees.
 The fee schedule says all building permit fees consist of a basic fee, inspection fees, and a calculated amount tied to project size or complexity..
 Plan check fee: $75.00 residential plan check fee.
 Commercial plan review fees are valuation-based, starting at $50.00 for valuations from $1.00 to $10,000.00 and increasing from there..

-How do I apply for a building permit in Somerville, TX?
+03 How do I apply for a building permit in Somerville, TX?

-1. Contact the city permit office or download the applicable permit form from the city permit page.
+To apply for a building permit in Somerville, TX, follow these steps: 1.
+Contact the city permit office or download the applicable permit form from the city permit page.
 2. Prepare the permit package.
 The building permit application requires a dimensional site plan, all property lines, easements and setbacks, all existing and proposed structures including paving, existing and proposed floor plans if altering, scope of work, and attached inspector requirements.
 3. Submit the application to the city permit office.
 The city lists Melissa Williams as the contact and states applications can also be picked up at City Hall.
 4. Allow at least ten business days for plan review.
 The building permit form states that resubmittals are subject to the same timeframe.
 5. Pay the applicable base permit fee, plan review fee, permit fee, and any trade permit fees.
 The city states no paid fees will be refunded or transferred.
 6. Post the permit at the jobsite, complete all required trade and building inspections, and schedule inspections through SafeBuilt at least 24 hours in advance.
 7. Obtain final approval before occupancy.
 The city fee schedule and permit forms indicate that separate electrical, plumbing, mechanical, and fuel gas permits may also be required.

-How long does it take to get a building permit in Somerville, TX?
+04 How long does it take to get a building permit in Somerville, TX?

-What work is exempt from building permits in Somerville, TX?
+05 What work is exempt from building permits in Somerville, TX?

-How do I schedule a building inspection in Somerville, TX?
+06 How do I schedule a building inspection in Somerville, TX?

-Inspections can be scheduled via: SafeBuilt (Third-party Inspection Service).
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Somerville, TX via: SafeBuilt (Third-party Inspection Service).
 Inspections must be scheduled at least 24 hours in advance through the city or the city's stated inspection service workflow..

-Other cities in Burleson County
+Other jurisdictions in Burleson County.

-View all Burleson County jurisdictions →
+All Burleson County jurisdictions →